roy-adler/telegram-channel-bot/TROUBLESHOOTING_GROUPS.md

 1. Make sure the bot is added to the group as an administrator (or at least with permission to send messages)
 2. The bot should send a welcome message when added to the group

-### Step 2: Verify user authentication in the group
+### Step 2: Register users in the group
-1. In the group, have a user type: `/join welcome123` (or whatever the channel secret is)
+1. In the group, have users type: `/register` to register themselves
+2. Then have them type: `/join welcome123` (or whatever the channel secret is)
-2. The bot should respond with a success message
+3. The bot should respond with a success message
-3. Check if the user is authenticated by having them type: `/status`
+4. Check if the user is authenticated by having them type: `/status`

 ### Step 3: Use the debug command
 1. As an admin, send `/debug_groups` to the bot in a private chat